AlcoholRehabHelp Logo

 online consultation

-The purpose of step four is to begin the spiritual growth necessary for recovery.
+Step four and its inventory process begins the spiritual growth necessary for recovery.
 It emphasizes establishing or improving your relationship with yourself, your loved ones, and a higher power.

 This step requires honesty and a candid look at: